gejames/infoblox_networks/README.md

 You can create the network with the nios_network module, but at this time the module does not support assigning the network to a grid member.
 For that, we need to use the InfoBlox API and use the ansible uri module to make the change.

-We will use a jinja2 template to create the json file necessary to affect our change.
+We will use a jinja2 template to create the json file necessary for our change.

 ```jinja2
 templates/net_network.j2